If you upload very large images to your website, your website will slow down when those images are viewed by your visitors.

 Dropping image quality to 30-50% of the original usually doesn’t make any difference you can pick with the naked eye.
 Try it and see.

 You can drop 2-3Mb images to 80kb-120kb and not really be able to see any change in visible quality.

 To check you haven’t over-optimised your images, open your original image and the optimised image and view them side by side.
 Look out for any ‘jaggies’ (pixelated areas).
 If your image has areas of sky (or areas that have a wide area that is the same colour) or thin lines (such as power lines) crossing a neutral background, check these carefully as they are often the first places you’ll notice pixelation.

 If you load images to your computer and are familiar with shrinking them before emailing, then a very quick way to optimise images can be to just email them to yourself before uploading to WordPress.

-- FastStone or PIXresizer (both free) if you are using Windows
+- Windows: FastStone or PIXresizer (both free)

 In most cases image management programmes will let you reduce image quality by a percentage.
 If you are dealing with large, hi resolution images, you can usually drop them to around 30% of original quality and not be able to see much (if any) difference.
 Experiment for yourself.

 There are 3 versions of the same image shown below – click the medium size version of each to see the full version.